|Quick Facts: Butchers|

 Butchers cut, trim, and package meat for retail sale.

-Although most butchers work in grocery stores and specialty meat shops, some work in animal slaughtering and processing plants.
+Most butchers work in grocery stores and specialty meat shops, and some work in animal slaughtering and processing plants.
 The work can be physically demanding and may include exposure to repetitive motions, dangerous equipment, and cold temperatures.

 Butchers learn their skills on the job.
 No formal education is required.

-Employment of butchers is projected to grow 5 percent from 2014 to 2024, about as fast as the average for all occupations.
-Because the work is physically demanding, many job openings will result from the need to replace workers who leave the occupation each year.
+Employment of butchers is projected to grow 6 percent from 2016 to 2026, about as fast as the average for all occupations.
+Many job openings will result from the need to replace workers who leave the occupation each year.

 Explore resources for employment and wages by state and area for butchers.